Strangers at Drakeshaugh by Northumbrian

 I didn’t have a chance to discuss Ginny Potter with Mike because Mary bustled over.

-‘A mysterious stranger, tell me everything, darling,’ she began.
+‘A mysterious stranger, tell me everything, darling,’ she demanded.
 I was a severe disappointment to her and I was glad when, after a couple of minutes, Mike helped me to escape by reminding me that he needed to take me home in order to get to work.

 Disclaimer: All publicly recognizable characters and settings are the property of their respective owners.
 The original characters and plot are the property of the author.
 No money is being made from this work.
 No copyright infringement is intended.